-‘Veterans’ can be a vague word, conjuring images of crusty bearded men with braided hair down their backs protesting this or that or, more lately, amputees that stare out the window and jump at the slightest sound.
+The word ‘Veterans’ can be vague, conjuring images of crusty bearded men with braided hair down their backs protesting, or amputees that stare out the window and jump at the slightest sound.
 And sometimes those images are true.

 But the Veterans of the United States Military are so much more than angry hippies or empty shells.
 They are the epitome of courage.
 They define brave.
 They are warriors.
 And they come in all shapes and sizes.

 They carried muskets and wore knickers, fighting to become a nation unlike any on earth.
 They defended our borders in ships made of iron.
-They scrambled across the fields of Europe – twice, and many never came back.
+They scrambled across the fields of Europe twice, and many never came back.

 They marched across desert sands to uproot evil and again, later, to avenge innocent lives lost in buildings that came tumbling down.
 And far from the home they love, they still fight in hell-holes of rock, grit, dirt, heat and insects.

-That’s the secret, you know – it’s never been about the payment anyway.
-It’s always been about the service.
-That’s why it’s called the Armed Services.
+That is the secret, you know.
+It has never been about the payment.
+It has always been about the service.
+That is why it is called the Armed Services.
 The reasons our veterans sign their name on the dotted line vary, but the outcome is always the same.

 Thousands and thousands have paid the ultimate price.
-And thousands more stand ready to pay it?
+And thousands more stand ready to pay it.
 Why?
 Why would they do that?
 Because they are willing to fight for our country, to fight for our ideals, to fight for our freedom, to fight for you and me.

-We can’t possibly repay these brave men and women.
-And they are not asking for that.
+We cannot possibly repay these brave men and women, and they are not asking for that.
 But there is much we can do.
 If you see someone in uniform, shake a hand and thank them for their service.
 Take a veteran to lunch or invite one over for dinner and conversation.